 2Generally, a distribution is qualified if taken at least 5 years after the year of your first Roth contribution and you’ve reached age 59½.

 3Kutner, George W.; Doney, Lloyd D.; Trebby, James P. Investment Performance Comparison Between Roth And Traditional Individual Retirement Accounts.
 Journal of Applied Business Research (JABR), [S.l.], v.
 17, n.
 1, Feb.
 2001.
 ISSN 2157-8834.
 Available at: cluteinstitute.com/ojs/index.php/JABR/article/view/2064.
 This analysis directly compares Roth and pretax contributions that result in equivalent impact on after-tax pay at the time of contribution.
 For most people, our view is that this methodology is more realistic than one that assumes an individual will fund a taxable account with the tax savings generated by a pretax contribution.

-5Based on 5.35% RMD at age 80 on $3.2 million balance.
-The steady balance assumes that earnings on the account until that point are sufficient to fund withdrawals.
+5Based on 5.35% RMD at age 80 on a $3.2 million balance.
+The steady balance assumes earnings on the account until that point have been sufficient to fund withdrawals.

 This material has been prepared by T. Rowe Price for general and educational purposes only.
 This material does not provide fiduciary recommendations concerning investments, nor is it intended to serve as the primary basis for investment decision-making.
 T. Rowe Price, its affiliates, and its associates do not provide legal or tax advice.
 Any tax-related discussion contained in this material, including any attachments/links, is not intended or written to be used, and cannot be used, for the purpose of (i) avoiding any tax penalties or (ii) promoting, marketing, or recommending to any other party any transaction or matter addressed herein.
 Please consult your independent legal counsel and/or professional tax advisor regarding any legal or tax issues raised in this material.